hydrusnetwork/hydrus/docs/developer_api.md

 }
 ```

 This last example is far more complicated than you will usually see.
 Pend rescinds and petition rescinds are not common.
 Petitions are also quite rare, and gathering a good petition reason for each tag is often a pain.

 Note that the enumerated status keys in the service\_keys\_to\_actions\_to_tags structure are strings, not ints (JSON does not support int keys for Objects).

+The `override_previously_deleted_mappings` parameter adjusts your Add/Pend actions.
+In the client, if a human, in the _manage tags dialog_, tries to add a tag mapping that has been previously deleted, that deleted record will be overwritten.
+An automatic system like a gallery parser will filter/skip any Add/Pend actions in this case (so that repeat downloads do not overwrite a human user delete, etc..).
+The Client API acts like a human, by default, overwriting previously deleted mappings.
+If you want to spam a lot of new mappings but do not want to overwrite previously deletion decisions, then set this to `false`.

+The `create_new_deleted_mappings` parameter adjusts your Delete/Petition actions.
+Particularly, whether a delete record should be made _even if the tag does not exist on the file_.
+There are not many ways to spontaneously create a delete record in the normal hydrus UI, but you as the Client API should think whether this is what you want.
+Are you saying 'migrate these deleted tag records from A to B'?
+Then you want this `true`.
+Are you saying 'I accidentally spammed this tag to the wrong places, so remove all instances of it on any of these files so I can try again'?
+Then set it `false`.

 Response description:
 :  200 and no content.